raspberrypilearning/clone-wars/en/step_9.md

 --- /task ---

-Now let's make the bat throw oranges.
+Now make the bat throw oranges!

 --- task ---

-Add a new `Orange` sprite from the Scratch library.
+Add an `Orange` sprite from the Scratch library.

 ![screenshot](images/invaders-orange.png)